-I, a Justice of the Supreme Court of the State of New York, in and for the Judicial District, in which district the office of HUDSON RIVER SLOOP RESTORATION, INC., is to be located, do hereby approve the within Certificate of Incorporation of HUDSON RIVER SLOOP RESTORATION, INC., and consent that the same be filed.
+I, a Justice of the Supreme Court of the State of New York, in and for the in which district the office of HUDSON RIVER SLOOP RESTORATION, INC., is to be located, do hereby approve the within Certificate of Incorporation of HUDSON RIVER SLOOP RESTORATION, INC., and consent that the same be filed.

-Dated of .
-20 % New York
+Dated pt.
+20 % New York 1966

 Justice of the Supreme Court

-of the State of New York,
+of the State of New York, Judicial District

-Judicial District

-Notice of Application Walved (This is not to be deemed an approval on behalf of any Department or Agency of the State of New York, nor an authorization of activities otherwise limited by Yaw.)
+Notice of Application Waived (This is not to be deemed an approval on behalf of any Department or Agency of the State of New York, nor an authorization of activities otherwise limited by Law.
+Dated: Phile bear 19 1966 July LOUIS J. LEFKOWKYZ Attorney General By Cualo Collen Hoststant Attorney General USACUSE /()